Where To Eat

 The Three Horseshoes, a newly restored 17th century Coaching Inn, has always been a popular pub but under its new owner Max Wigram, better known for his eponymous London gallery than pubs, and in collaboration with the top chef Margot Henderson, it is set to be a top foodie destination as well as local.
 Opened in April 2023, the pub's team are working with local producers to provide fine fayre in true Margot style in a fabulous setting - Batcombe is one of the prettiest and most popular villages in the area.

 Our Main Local, Built From The Old Castle of Castle Cary

-We can't not mention local eateries without referring to The George Hotel, a glorious thatched building built from the stone of the original Castle of Castle Cary which was situated just behind on Lodge Hill.
-In its heydey it was THE pub of the area where friendships were made and gained all around and it was even featured on an Esther Rantzom programme, but after being taken over by the Brewery Greene King it lost some of its hutzpah, still providing a central place for the town to gather but somehow with not with the same joie de vivre or integrity that brought the likes of Princess Anne there and her children at one stage.
-However, it has remained a wonderful core part of the town and is consistently open which makes it perfect for a Sunday or Monday night venue.
-And the team who run it are superb and hugely loyal.
+The George Hotela glorious thatched building built from the stone of the original Castle of Castle Cary.
+In its heydey it was THE pub of the area where friendships were made and gained all around and it was even featured on an Esther Rantzom programme, but after being taken over by the Brewery Greene King it lost some of its hutzpah though it has still remained a wonderful core part of the town and is consistently open which makes it perfect for a Sunday or Monday night venue.
 Recently, the pub has been acquired by The Newt In Somerset so it is a case of watch this space.
-It is a short walk away from our front door which makes it even more attractive.

 And Now For Something Something Completely Different